Harmonious

 Ideating a Solution

-After solidifying our user and their needs, we were able to dive deeper into coming up with a solution.
-We started by conducting a competitor analysis to understand what already existed and where there were holes.
+After solidifying our user and their needs, we were able to dive deeper into a solution.
+We started by conducting a competitor analysis to understand tools that people were already using in this industry and where there were holes.

 Bringing Concepts to Life